 Skip to main content

-Post-traumatic stress disorder (PTSD) can consume every facet of your life, from your happy thoughts and memories to your trust and connections with others.
-While you try to go about your days as usual, you’re bombarded with overwhelming flashbacks of a painful event.
+Post-traumatic stress disorder (PTSD) can consume every facet of your daily life.
+From your happy thoughts and memories to your trust and connections with others.
+While you try to go about your days as usual, you’re having overwhelming flashbacks of a painful event.

-Feeling trapped in the past can be debilitating.
-But you don’t have to be stuck forever — there is a way out.
-Before you get the support you need and deserve, understanding PTSD, its symptoms, and its diagnosis is essential.
+Feeling unable to move on from the past can be exhausting.
+But you don’t have to be in this state forever — there is a way out.
+Before you get the support you need and deserve, it is important to understand PTSD.
+This includes its symptoms, and its diagnosis by a mental health professional is essential.

 What Is PTSD?

-Post-traumatic stress disorder (PTSD) is a mental and physical health condition caused by experiencing or witnessing a traumatic, scary, or dangerous event.
+Post-traumatic stress disorder (PTSD) is a physical and mental health condition.
+The causes of PTSD are from experiencing or witnessing a traumatic, scary, or dangerous event.
 It can affect your mental, physical, and emotional well-being and impact your livelihood, future experiences, and relationships.

-Car accidents, minor and violent crimes, and physical assault are examples of stressful or traumatic events that can cause PTSD.
+There are many examples of stressful or traumatic events that can cause PTSD.
+Some include car accidents, minor and violent crimes, and physical assault .
 These occurrences can trigger different post-traumatic stress symptoms in people.
 It’s important to note that not everyone who experiences a frightening situation will develop PTSD.

 PTSD is a complex condition that can affect everyone differently.
-Some people might suffer from PTSD symptoms like mood changes and exaggerated physical reactions, while others can experience dissociative behaviors and self-isolation.
-Here are 17 common signs and symptoms of PTSD you can participate in:
+Some people might suffer from PTSD symptoms like mood changes and magnified physical symptoms.
+Others can experience dissociative behaviors and self-isolation.
+PTSD includes these 17 common signs and symptoms you might participate in:

 1. Intrusive Memories